kamilkloch/websocket-benchmark/README.md

   - [async-profiler] flame graphs in 2 flavours: per-thread and aggregated.

 Below a quick summary of the results:
-  - http4s-blaze, htt4s-blaze-new and zio-http are head-to-head with <5ms tail latency.
+  - http4s-blaze, htt4s-blaze-new and zio-http are head-to-head with <5ms tail latency, same
+    for tapir-blaze (after updates to the websocket interpreter in tapir 1.6.3: https://github.com/softwaremill/tapir/pull/3068)
   - http4s-ember deilvers 100ms tail latency (a lot of allocations and GC, see async-profiler results), new [CE] 3.6-SNAPSHOT with polling helps a little, but not much.
-  - tapir induces so much overhead that we weren't able to conduct the tests for 25k users, and even for 15k users tapir-blaze tail latency is 10ms (compared do http4s-blaze 4ms @25k)

 ![web-server-benchmark-25k](results/web-server-benchmark-25k.png)